stephan-rayner/blog/stephan-rayner/content/posts/RewriteGitCommit.md

 ------

 That’s it!
-Next time you typo your commit message or want to clean things up, interactive rebase is your friend.
+Next time you typo your commit message or want to clean things up, interactive rebase can be your friend.

 I hope that helped 😀!